Writers, how patient are you? Do you really listen to what your stories are trying to say before you try to tell them to others?

 Do you give your stories enough time to grow creatively, to blossom into their fullest form?

-I read a lot of blogs and group chats about self-publishing.
-One of the biggest problems I see is the impatience of aspiring novelists to write, finish, and get published.
-(One of the stranger phenomena in speedy, don’t-look-back writing is NaNoWriMo, National Novel Writing Month; it encourages writers to create a 50,000-word novel from scratch in a month.
-Yikes!)
-Especially in the fantasy field, I run into plenty of newbie authors who have written a trilogy, zooming ahead to sequels full of plot twists and further adventures . . . before having fully contemplated and completed the potential of their first (and most important, career-wise) novel.
+I run into plenty of newbie authors who have written a trilogy, zooming on to sequels full of plot twists and further adventures . . . before having contemplated and fulfilled the potential of their first (and most important, career-wise) novel.

-In contrast, accomplished authors recommend the importance of taking time to reflect, to work through a series of drafts, to put work aside for a time, to come back later to revise.
-They know that this passage of time involves actively listening to what a story is trying to say, to seek the hidden door to the treasure cave that lies hidden in the shrubbery of early drafts.
+In contrast, accomplished authors know the importance of taking time to reflect, to put work aside for a time, to come back later to revise.
+This passage of time involves actively listening to what a story is trying to say, to seek the hidden door to the treasure cave that lies hidden in the shrubbery of early drafts.

-Why do the best authors often talk about reaching a watershed moment in the course of writing a novel – a state of mind in which the characters of the work-in-progress start to “talk back” to the author, resisting being pushed into pigeon-holes or, conversely, resisting something not in their “true nature” or self-interests?
+Why do the best authors often talk about reaching a watershed moment in the course of writing a novel – a state of mind in which the characters of the work-in-progress start to “talk back” to the author, resisting being pushed into pigeon-holes?

 This is the point when you’re dreaming about the work, when you’re thinking in the back of your mind about it as you’re doing mindless, repetitious work like washing the dishes or going for a walk, when the brilliant solution comes unbidden and you have to scribble it down on an old napkin found in your car’s glove compartment.